Carnage (character): Superior Carnage (Karl Malus)

-After Kasady was lobotomized, he was broken out of prison by the Wizard and Klaw, who intended to recruit him into the Frightful Four and turn him into their version of Venom.
+After Kasady was lobotomized, he was broken out of prison by Wizard and Klaw, who intended to recruit him into the Frightful Four and turn him into their version of Venom.
 After a failed attempt to control Kasady, Wizard transferred the Symbiote to Dr. Karl Malus.
-Dr. Malus was enraged and under the influence of the Symbiote tried to kill his teammates, but he was subdued by Klaw and controlled by Wizard, who renamed him "Superior Carnage" and equipped him with weapons.
+Malus was enraged and under the influence of the Symbiote tried to kill his teammates, but he was subdued by Klaw and controlled by Wizard, who renamed him "Superior Carnage" and equipped him with weapons.

-The trio are confronted by the Superior Spider-Man and during their battle the Wizard loses his control over Carnage and he is fatally injured once Spider-Man accidentally drops him due to the shock of finding out the Wizard read his mind and knows about Otto Octavius.
+The trio are confronted by the Superior Spider-Man and during their battle Wizard loses his control over Carnage and he is fatally injured once Spider-Man accidentally drops him due to the shock of finding out Wizard read his mind and knows about Otto Octavius.
 Carnage, now free, goes on a rampage and starts to kill anyone in front of him.
-Klaw tries to stop him, but due to his weapon being damaged, he fails and realizes that the only way is for the Wizard to take back control.
+Klaw tries to stop him, but due to his weapon being damaged, he fails and realizes that the only way is for Wizard to take back control.
 Both Carnage and Klaw make their way outside.
 Carnage fights the Superior Spider-Man and admits that although he liked using weapons, for him ripping and slashing the bodies is better.
-Klaw tries to get the Wizard to control Carnage again but is killed by Carnage and the explosion separates the Symbiote from its host, only to bond with the injured Wizard.
+Klaw tries to get Wizard to control Carnage again but is killed by Carnage and the explosion separates the Symbiote from its host, only to bond with the injured Wizard.